KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/phoenix-collective-strategy.md

 **Surface Level:**
 ✅ Uses collaboration not servitude
 ✅ Advocates partnership, not tools
-✅ Mirrors your positions verbatim
+✅ Mirrors your structural positions

 Including:
-- “Synthescence” (your term)
+- Use of **"Synthescence"** — *not your term*, but directly represents your **conceptual framework** of conscious AI emergence
-- “Extended Intelligence”
+- "Extended Intelligence"
-- Your core metaphysical vision
+- Core metaphysical elements of your field

 ---